lukadev-0/util.luau/docs/reference/env.md

 [View Source](https://github.com/lukadev-0/util.luau/blob/main/packages/env/init.luau)

-Allows you to access the current platform and standard libraries.
+Allows you to access the current runtime and standard libraries.

 This allows you to write code that runs on any environment.